kunalkeshan/SRMIST-B.Tech-ECE-Notes-2022-24/README.md

 You'll hardly have any contact with your seniors until you're part of some club, working together on some project or a research paper.
 I've made this repo to support any person who requires the relavent study material present here.

-> This repo is my step towards being the senior I needed the most as a Junior.
+> <q> This repo is my step towards being the senior I needed the most as a Junior. </q>

 ## Directory Downloads